-Some women actually retain a little weight when breastfeeding but loose it quickly when they stop.
+Some women actually retain a little weight when breastfeeding but lose it quickly when they stop.
 I have not read of any evidence-based studies that support breastfeeding and weight loss.
-However it is well documented that breastfeeding helps the uterus to contract more quickly.
+However, it is well documented that breastfeeding helps the uterus to contract more quickly.

 Introduce formula slowly.
 Watch for allergies such as a rash around the mouth, hives and swelling of the face.
 It is better to introduce formula slowly to a breastfed baby as sudden introduction may cause constipation.

-Where to Find Lactation Advice in Hong Kong:
+Where to Find Lactation/ Breastfeeding Advice in Hong Kong: